REGISTRATION DEADLINE April 13th, 2026

 RETREAT DETAILs:

-• Dates: Thursday, May 14th, 7:15 PM through 8:30 PM Sunday, May 17th.
+- Dates: Thursday, May 14th, 7:15 PM through 8:30 PM Sunday, May 17th.
 Friday and Saturday we start at 9:15 AM and go till about 9 PM with meal breaks.
 Sunday’s Concert ends at about 5:00 PM.
 Fun group dinner lasts until 8:30 or so on the 17th!

-• Registration Deadline: Monday, April 13th 2026.
+- Registration Deadline: Monday, April 13th 2026.

-• Sunday Public Performance: 4:00 to 5:00 The concert is free.
+- Sunday Public Performance: 4:00 to 5:00 The concert is free.
 Working on location.

-• Required Workshop Books: The Vibrato Workbook, the Alto Method and/or the Bass Method.
+- Required Workshop Books: The Vibrato Workbook, the Alto Method and/or the Bass Method.
 Buy/bring both Methods if you have an alto and a bass and want to work on both.
 Contra players bring the Bass Method.
 The books are available from chrispotterflute.com, Flute World, world-wide via Amazon, Flute Specialists, Carolyn Nussbaum’s, The Flute Pro Shop, West Valley Music, Flute Center of New York and Just Flutes (UK).

 The Alternate Fingerings Workshop uses numerous examples from the Alto and Bass Method Books.
 These alternate fingerings especially help with intonation, with tonal response and facilitating difficult fingerings.

-Evening Events – Thursday night at a place yet to be determined.
-We will start at 7:15 PM, introduce ourselves then read through our full ensemble pieces.
+Evening Events – Thursday night at a classroom in the Music Dept. We will start at 7:15 PM, introduce ourselves then read through our full ensemble pieces.
 Friday night is a recital featuring players who have asked to play solos/duets/trios.
 Saturday evening is a group sight-reading session.
 Bring music to share.
-Sunday morning we will probably play at a church service in the same building as our rehearsals.
-Following the church performance, we will have a 1:30-3:00 rehearsal and then a 4:00 concert at a place yet to be determined, then a group dinner at an area restaurant.
+Sunday morning we might play at a church service in the same building as our rehearsals.
+There will be a rehearsal ending at 3:00, then a 4:00 concert at a place yet to be determined, then a group dinner at an area restaurant.

 Saturday Sight-Reading Session – All participants are invited to bring a few ensemble pieces.
 Music with parts for both altos and basses are preferred, but c flute duets/trios/quartets can work for all altos, all basses, or all contras.
 You are responsible for making extra copies of parts and conducting your piece if it has more than three parts.